CS Turnu Severin: Foundation in Craiova and rise through the leagues (2007–2011)

-The club was founded in the summer of 2007 after the merger of Gaz Metan Podari and CFR Craiova.
-It was enrolled in the Liga III for the 2007–08 season.
-They finished second in the series and participated in the play-offs for the promotion to the Liga II, but failed to qualify.
+The club was established in the summer of 2007 as Gaz Metan CFR Craiova, following the merger of Gaz Metan Podari and CFR Craiova.
+Both clubs had been involved in the lower divisions of Romanian football, and the new organisation entered Liga III for the 2007–08 season.

+In its first season, Gaz Metan CFR Craiova finished 2nd in Series IV and qualified for the Liga II promotion play-offs, but failed to secure promotion.